glar3/Weather-Dashboard/README.md

 # Weather Dashboard App

-This is a simple weather dashboard application that allows users to check the current weather conditions for various locations.
+This is a simple weather dashboard application that allows users to check the current weather conditions for any location.
 The app retrieves weather data from the WeatherAPI and displays it in a user-friendly interface.

 ## Features